Skip to content

 • Method M is more specific than N if:

-• M's arguments can be passed to N
+• All arguments that can be passed to M can also be passed to N

 • Example: